Student Services (All Campuses)

 - Discussion: When you are faced with a concern or problem, seek the information you need, if any, and address the issue by talking with the person/people with whom you have the dispute and attempt to resolve it with him/her/them.
 The problem may involve academic or administrative policy, procedure, decision, or conduct.
 Make a good faith attempt to resolve the problem through one or more discussions about the problem with the person or people most directly involved.

-- Seeking collaborative assistance from a University-designated individual: If you feel unsure about where to go, if you need advice about how to engage in a discussion about difficult issues, if you have attempted direct discussion and the problem does not seem to be moving toward resolution, or if you would like additional help or support in continuing the resolution process, you may seek assistance from your local Director of Campus Services.
+- Seeking collaborative assistance from a University-designated individual: If you feel unsure about where to go, if you need advice about how to engage in a discussion about difficult issues, if you have attempted direct discussion and the problem does not seem to be moving toward resolution, or if you would like additional help or support in continuing the resolution process, you may seek assistance from your local Director of Campus Student Services, or the Associate Vice President for Student Life on the San Diego campus.

 - Grievance: The Grievance Procedure may be used only if the problem solving and dispute resolution processes described above have been followed and have been unsuccessful in resolving the matter.
 Filing of a grievance is rare but may occur when students believe they have been adversely affected by an action of another member or members of the community in certain serious circumstances.

-For complete information on the policies and for a copy of the guidelines, please contact the Director of Campus Services.
+For complete information on the policies and for a copy of the guidelines, please contact the Director of Campus and Student Services, or the Associate Vice President for Student Life on the San Diego campus.